 - E.J.
 Hinch, Perturbation methods (Cambridge University Press, 1995)

-oral examination, 50% of exercise credits required
+written examination, 50% of exercise credits required